idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Filter > Status > Unlocked segments** = Include which have not been locked.

+**Filter > Status > Segments edited in the current session** = Include segments which have been edited in the current session.

 #### CafeTran Statuses explained

 Main statuses (applied via the Action menu/keyboard shortcuts, or via the Task menu):